 Soils: Does best in well-drained soil, but tolerates sand, loam, or clay soils.

-Plants in the Shepherdia family are host species for 16 known native pollinators in the Cache Valley area.
-Silver Buffaloberry also provides nectar to pollinators in the early spring, berries for birds in the late summer and early fall, and habitat for birds.
+Plants in the Shepherdia genus are host species for 16 known native pollinators in northern Utah.
+Silver Buffaloberry also provides nectar to pollinators in the early spring, berries for birds in the late summer and early fall, and habitat for birds and small animals.